-Strong's: H1957, H3462, H3463, H7290, H7901, H8139, H8142, H8153, H8639, G879, G1852, G1853, G2518, G2837, G5258 assembly, assemble, congregation, meeting
+• Strong's: H1957, H3462, H3463, H7290, H7901, H8139, H8142, H8153, H8639, G879, G1852, G1853, G2518, G2837, G5258 assembly, assemble, congregation, meeting

-The term "assembly" usually refers to a group of people who come together to discuss problems, give advice, and make decisions.
+The term "assembly" usually refers to a group of people who come together for some reason, often to discuss problems, give advice, or make decisions.
+An assembly can be a group that is organized in an official and somewhat permanent way, or it can be a group of people who come together temporarily for a specific purpose or occasion.

+Old Testament

-- An assembly can be a group that is organized in an official and somewhat permanent way, or it can be a group of people who come together temporarily for a specific purpose or occasion. - In the Old Testament there was a special kind of assembly called a "sacred assembly" in which the people of Israel would gather to worship Yahweh. - Sometimes the term "assembly" referred to the Israelites in general, as a group. - A large gathering of enemy soldiers was sometimes also referred to as an "assembly."
-This could be translated as "army." - In the New Testament, an assembly of 70 Jewish leaders in major cities such as Jerusalem would meet to judge legal matters and to settle disputes between people.
+- In the Old Testament there was a special kind of assembly called a "sacred assembly" in which the people of Israel would gather to worship Yahweh. - Sometimes the term "assembly" referred to the Israelites in general, as a group.

+New Testament

+• In the New Testament, an assembly of 70 Jewish leaders in major cities such as Jerusalem would meet to judge legal matters and to settle disputes between people.
 This assembly was known as the "Sanhedrin" or the "Council."

 - Depending on the context, "assembly" could also be translated as "special gathering" or "congregation" or "council" or "army" or "large group." - When the term "assembly" refers generally to the Israelites as a whole, it could also be translated as "community" or "people of Israel." - The phrase, "all the assembly" could be translated as "all the people" or "the whole group of Israelites" or "everyone."
-(See: hyperbole)
+(See: hyperbole) - A large gathering of enemy soldiers was sometimes also referred to as an "assembly."
+This could be translated as "army."